bacongobbler/azure-blob-storage-upload/README.md

           extra_args: '--pattern *.tar.gz'
 ```

-If you want to synchronize local and remote state, enable the `sync` flag:
+If you want to synchronize local and remote state (for example, if you are publishing a static website), enable the `sync` flag:

 ```yaml
 name: Upload To Azure Blob Storage